ellakoa/postcard-poem/content/posts/a-lovely-post-title.md

 alt: Partially open wooden frame window, six panes of glass in each, looking out of an old outbuilding towards a lush green garden.
 poem: |-
-  Some things are better when they are old.
-  Things that were thought lost but then found come with a certain nostalgia.
+  Some things are better when they are old, things that were thought lost but then found come with a certain nostalgia.
-  A visit to the Lost Gardens of Heligan is like stepping into a time portal to the past
+  A visit to the Lost Gardens of Heligan is like stepping in a time portal to the past.
   A simpler time, a harsher time a tragic time.
   Rediscovered and being restored with renewed hope.